Dude Guest Ranch Equestrian Vacations Horses Of Marble Mountain Ranch

 “Misty” is a looker!
 She was sired by a registered paint, foaled at Marble Mountain Ranch in 1999, and is a half sister to “Thunder’s Eve”.
 Misty is one of our favorite pack horses and is a perfect trail horse for intermediate level riders.

-This is “Silk”.
+“Silk”.
 He is a remarkable horse with 100% perfect production in the pack string.
 The amazing thing about Silk is that he will simply stop and wait on the trail if his pack rolls under his belly, if his foot gets tangled, or if any spooky looking new object is brought to his attention.
 He is a “short coupled” horse and cannot carry large riders, so many of the ladies choose to ride Silk.
 Silk is also a half brother to “Misty” as well as guardian and protector of the mares.
 Such a Gentleman!

 “Navaho” (with an “H” not a “J”) is a leopard Appaloosa.
 He’s proud of his spots and trots with his tail cocked half to the side, he wears his shirt collar unbuttoned and likes colored chap stick to protect his lips from the sun.
 However, the other horses have a somewhat lesser opinion of him.
 Navaho is a great beginner’s horse and is happy to serve trail riders of any skill level.
 Just don’t embarrass him by telling him his wardrobe is “out of fashion.”